 Walks:Long Distance Walks

-This accommodation is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance.
+This accommodation is near mountains, is in a National Park, is available to individuals, has a pub within walking distance.
 It is on a dark sky area, the walking festivals page, the page of accommodation near Castles, the horse B&B page, the Cambrian Way and the dark sky area.